nazdridoy/ngpt/README.md

 ngpt --log "Tell me about quantum computing"

 # Process text from stdin using the {} placeholder
-cat README.md | ngpt --stdin "Summarize this document: {}"
+cat README.md | ngpt -p "Summarize this document: {}"

 # Use different model providers by specifying the provider name
 ngpt --provider Groq "Explain quantum computing"